kbrgl/website/p/little-boy-blue.md

 After the initial MVP was ready, I wrote code that dealt with the three ways in which users would no doubt try to game the system and steal points for themselves:

-1. By ++ing themselves.
+1. By plusplussing themselves.
-2. By getting others to ++ them repeatedly.
+2. By getting others to plusplus them repeatedly.
 3. By repeating mentions in the same message.

-\#1 was simple: all I had to do was check if the list of ++ed entities included the sender.
+\#1 was simple: all I had to do was check if the list of plusplussed entities included the sender.

 \#2 was a bit more complicated.
-To defang this strategy, I reimplemented a “cooldown” feature from Big Blue that prevented someone from ++ing the same user again before a preset duration had elapsed.
-Every time someone awards a ++, Little Boy Blue checks if they’ve given a ++ to the same person within the last few minutes.
+To defang this strategy, I reimplemented a “cooldown” feature from Big Blue that prevented someone from plusplussing the same user again before a preset duration had elapsed.
+Every time someone awards a plusplus, Little Boy Blue checks if they’ve given a plusplus to the same person within the last few minutes.
 If they have, it blocks the attempt and chides them.

 Finally, for #3, I deduplicated mentions in messages.